 Like many early British punkers, the Clash cut their teeth as part of the British Pub Rock scene.
 Here, working class bands like the 101ers (featuring Joe Strummer) and the London SS (featuring Mick Jones) offered back-to-basics working class rock heavily influenced by early American blues, R&B, and R&R. This all changed with the emergence of New York’s punk scene and, most particularly, the Ramones.
 The young acolytes of the pub rock scene viewed the rising punk movement as an outlet for their own frustrations.

 With the success of their debut, the Clash upgraded drummers, replacing Chimes with Topper Headon and assuming their classic lineup.
 It would be their third record, an unlikely punk double LP entitled London Calling, that would assure their status.
 With the Sex Pistols already two years dead, the Clash produced what is certainly the most musically eclectic and accomplished work of the original punk era.
-Released at the end of 1979 in the U.K. and the start of 1980 in the U.S., London Calling was a charting success on both continents.
-Unlisted final track “Train In Vain” made the U.S. Top 40 and spurred a supporting tour in which the Clash took on and justified the slogan “the only band that matters.”
+Released at the end of 1979 in the UK and the start of 1980 in the US, London Calling was a charting success on both continents.
+Unlisted final track

 Detractors criticized the band’s increasingly commercial sound but the album’s mix of rockabilly, reggae, ska, and rock and roll underscored punk music’s most inventive possibilities.
 As the bands around them descended into heroin abuse and nonexistence, the generally clean-living Clash entered the 1980s determined to make good on their commercial breakthrough.
-They faltered somewhat on the quixotically enormous 3 LP sprawler Sandinista!
+They faltered somewhat on the quixotically enormous three LP sprawler Sandinista!
 (1980), which featured an even wider breadth of stylistic endeavors.
 In 1982, though, the Clash rebounded in a big way with the New Wave inflected Combat Rock.
-“Should I Stay Or Should I Go?” and “Rock the Casbah” were both huge hits.

 But they would be the last for the Clash.
 Headon was the first to go, fired for his excessive heroin abuse.
 Though they would continue to tour and book sessions for a follow-up record with a rotating cast of drummers, five years of touring and recording had left the band bedraggled and dispirited.
 A powerful force for much of its run, the Clash quietly disbanded in 1986 but its former members frequently collaborated on solo projects.
 Inducted into the Hall of Fame in 2003, the Clash rise well-above the sophomoric claim of having sold out by leaving behind an inimitable and endlessly relevant body of work.